 8. Trick-or-Treat at the Office

-9. Collaborate on a Philanthropic Project
+9. Collaborate on a Charitable Project

 Serving others always brings people together.
 Choose a nonprofit organization and collect items at the party to donate.
 Or, costume-clad employees can visit children’s hospitals or senior centers to bring treats.